Bulkeley Bridge: History

-Expressway era

 Congestion on city streets and the Bulkeley Bridge led the state to build an expressway bypass route and a new crossing just to the south, the Charter Oak Bridge, which opened in 1942.
 Founders Bridge, third Connecticut River crossing within the City of Hartford was inaugurated in 1958.

 The traffic relief on the Bulkeley was short-lived, however, for much more significant changes were in the wings.
 By the late 1950s work had already begun on what is now I-84, Connecticut's main east-west corridor.
 Morgan Street and the carefully laid out approaches to the bridge were moved or covered first by the new interstate and later by its intersection with Interstate 91.
 According to urban legend, Beatrice Fox Auerbach single-handedly decided that the two Interstates would meet at the western side of the Bulkeley Bridge without a direct connection.
 This would force traffic to use local streets and conveniently have pass by the G. Fox & Co. department store (which was owned by Auerbach) in Downtown Hartford.
 I-84 would use the bridge to cross into East Hartford.

 In 1964, the bridge was widened to eight lanes.
 However, two lanes in each direction are auxiliary, serving exits and entrances, leaving only two lanes in each direction for through traffic on I-84.

 Until Riverfront Recapture efforts of the 1980s and 1990s, the bridge remained largely hidden from view behind the flood control dikes and highways.